ni/nimi-python/docs/nifgen/enums.rst

-        User-defined waveform as defined by the niFgen_DefineUserStandardWaveform function.
+        User-defined waveform as defined by the :py:meth:`nifgen.Session.define_user_standard_waveform` function.